Basics of Synchronous Motors

 • Rotor

 It is the rotating part of the motor.
 It consists of steel lamination, copper conductors, and permanent magnets.
-When AC is supplied through the winding of the stator, it generates the magnetic field, then the rotor interacts with the magnetic field and rotates the motor at a synchronized speed.
+When AC current is supplied through the winding of the stator, it generates the magnetic field, then the rotor interacts with the magnetic field and rotates the motor at a synchronised speed.

 • Exciter